Organic Lawns | 5 Tips for Healthy Lawns

 When choosing an organic lawn care company, hire a NOFA-accredited firm — one that’s been trained by the Northeast Organic Farming Association and that agrees to abide by its care standards.

-Here are five steps to a lush, healthy lawn:
+Here are five steps to lush, healthy, organic lawns:

 1. Do a soil test.
 Contact your local garden extension service for a kit (about $5).
 The test will measure the soil’s pH level and recommend amendments.
 Be wary of professionals who want to treat your lawn without a soil test.